 - $50,000 for singles

-For the convenience of readers, I have included an extract from the Department of Human Services website that explains ‘adjusted taxable income’:
+For the convenience of readers, I have included a composite extract from the Department of Human Services website that explains the current definition of ‘adjusted taxable income’:

 Total net investment losses

 Total net investment losses are the sum of net losses from rental-property income plus net losses from financial investment income.
 The losses will be added back on to adjusted taxable income.

 A net loss from rental property income is the amount by which the expenses of owning the property, such as mortgage interest payments and maintenance costs, exceed the gross rental income from it.